-It happened: Your spouse had an affair.
-Life as you know it has changed.
+If your spouse had an affair, life as you know it has changed.
 You're probably wondering why this awful thing has happened to you.
 And now that a bomb has gone off in your marriage, you have to respond in some way.
 What will you say to convey your pain without making a bad situation worse?

 1. Don’t Make Accusations Before You Have Proof of Infidelity

 Our intuition can be wrong; just because you think your spouse is cheating doesn’t mean they are.
 Lipstick on the collar or a phone number on a book of matches isn’t hard, cold evidence of wrongdoing.
 Don’t jump to conclusions about infidelity, or start pointing fingers and destroying trust until you have done your homework.
-Nothing is more irritating or does more damage to a relationship than a spouse who is constantly questioning their partner’s faithfulness.
+Nothing is more irritating than a spouse who is constantly questioning their partner’s faithfulness.

-If you have witnessed changes in your spouse, like enhanced secrecy, then it’s time to take a closer look and find out what the catalyst for the change is.
-We don’t advocate spying on a cheating spouse, but, at times, it is the only way to get to the truth.
+If you have witnessed changes in your spouse, like secrecy, then it’s time to take a closer look and find out what the catalyst for the change is.
+Sometimes spying on a cheating spouse it is the only way to get to the truth.
 Check your cellphone bill for constant calls to a strange number.
 Check credit card receipts to see if there is excessive spending on items you are not aware of.
 The more red flags you find, the more suspicious you should be.
 If your suspicions become great, it is time to confront your spouse to ask what is going on.

 2. Talk to Your Spouse About Your Suspicions

 As hard as it may be, remain calm, reasonable, and rational.
 Bringing up the issue in an offensive manner will only put your spouse in a defensive frame of mind.
 It may sound odd, but you want your spouse to be able to trust you with the information they give you.
 If you're able to, keep a level head so you can use the information you are given in a constructive manner.